Fate of US Steel’s deal with Japan’s Nippon is now up to Biden, sources say

 But within the committee, top officials expressed frustration about public opposition to the deal by Biden, Vice President Kamala Harris and President-elect Donald Trump, imperiling the group’s ability to review the deal on its merits.

 Both US Steel and Nippon have maintained that the deal poses no national security threat.
-Spokespeople for both companies did not immediately respond to a request for comment.
-Shares of US Steel (X) fell 3% in afterhours trading.
+The companies each put out statements Monday night saying CFIUS notified them that it failed to reach a consensus and referred the matter to Biden to make a decision within the next 15 days.

 Nippon agreed to buy US Steel a year ago for nearly double the price of the hostile offer the company received from US-based Cleveland Cliffs.
 To secure approval for the deal, Nippon pledged to invest billions of dollars in US Steel’s business in critical states.